kmozurkewich/cui-gitbook/docs/prerequisites.md

 ## **Getting Started**

-### **Important Values**
+### Target Environment Profile

 At the outset of your working with the CUI Framework, we assume that you have an instance that has been provisioned to your team.
 As a developer, you will also want to ensure that you have the following set of 'secret' information handy.

-The example template below can also be used as environment variables in a Postman client as well to make testing calls directly to the APIs a bit easier.
+The example template below is used as you *Target Environment Profile* and is necessary in order to run your IDM application.
+When you first run your application locally, you will be prompted to enter these values into the profile location in your workstation users' home directory.

 PLEASE NOTE:  This information is extreemly valuable and should only be shared through secure channels.
 Either share with encrypted email, through an encrypted knowledge sharing tool or a secure third party tool such as [One Time Secret](https://onetimesecret.com)